AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Unsegmented Profiles Trend] (Beta) {#unsegmented-profiles-trend}

 The [!UICONTROL Unsegmented Profiles Trend] widget provides a line graph illustration for the number of profiles that are not attached to any segment over a given period of time.
-The trend of profiles not attached to any segment can be vizulalised over 30 days, six months, and one year periods.
+The trend of profiles not attached to any segment can be visualized over 30 days, six months, and one-year periods.
 The time period is chosen from a dropdown menu in the widget.
 The profile count is reflected in the Y-axis and time on the X-axis.

 ![Unsegmented Profiles Trend widget.
 PLACEHOLDER](../images/profiles/audience-size-trend.md)